christ31/C31-Linux-Note/readme.md

 <br>

-## When using VSCode to publish new Repo to Github, it will default to master
+## Publish New Repo on VSCode default to master
 Change the Git Config in the system
 > $ git config --global init.defaultBranch main